stuartellis/stuartellis-site-hugo/content/articles/restic-backups.md

 3. Any secret(s) that are needed for accessing the remote storage that holds the repository
 4. The password for decrypting the repository.
 This can be provided as an environment variable or in a file.

-Since restic only handles the back up and restoration of files, we will need to set up other tools to handle database exports, scheduling, logging, and notifications.
+Since restic only handles the back up and restoration of files, you will need to set up other tools to handle database exports, scheduling, logging, and notifications.

 # Approach